sinaatalay/rendercv/docs/user_guide.md

     option4: bool
 ```

-Then, RenderCV will parse your custom design options, and you can use these variables inside your `*.j2.tex` as shown below:
+Then, RenderCV will parse your custom design options from the YAML input, and you can use these variables inside your `*.j2.tex` files as shown below:

 ```latex
 <<design.option1>>